 “We are even busier than usual,” Pallo said.
 Classes are shorter, and in families with more children than tablets, phones or computers, students need to take turns in front of the screen.

-According to Education Ministry data, roughly 96.6% of pupils in Slovakia can access the internet at home, while close to 93.3% have a phone with internet connection.
+According to Education Ministry data, roughly 96.6% of pupils can access the internet at home, while close to 93.3% have a phone with internet connection.

 But education officials did not issue specific guidelines on remote teaching.
 Instead, it said online was an option, not an obligation, leaving it up to the schools to decide how, when and what to teach.

 The leniency threw a multitude of teachers – and parents – into chaos, scrambling at full tilt to come up with effective teaching methods without the guidance of authorities, analyst Zuzana Zimenova from civic initiative New Schooling said in an interview with the MY daily.

 “Most teachers are active and can be inventive, but they are doing it all on their own.
 Generally, there are no set common priorities”, Zimenova claimed, adding that parents were not sure what – and if – to teach on top of online classes.